-- 1. Follow the procedure in before working inside your computer. - 2.
-Remove the side cover. - 3.
-Remove the front bezel. - 4.
-Remove the 2.5/3.5-inch hard-drive caddy.
+- 1. Follow the procedure in before working inside your computer.

+- 2. Remove the side cover.

+- 3. Remove the front bezel.

+- 4. Remove the 2.5-inch hard-drive.

+- 5. Remove the 3.5-inch hard-drive.

+- 6. Remove the hard-drive and optical-drive cage.

-The following images indicate the location of the hard-drive and optical-drive bracket and provide a visual representation of the removal procedure.
+The following images indicate the location of the SD-card reader and provide a visual representation of the removal procedure.